Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2020-08-31-first-impressions-github-codespaces.md

 Github recently launched their new [Github codespaces](https://github.com/features/codespaces) service - an online, in-browser Integrated Development Environment powered by [Visual Studio Code](https://code.visualstudio.com/).
 This environment allows someone to quickly load a virtual machine and a complete code editing interface, that is all accessible within the browser without having to install anything on the users machine.
 If you are familiar with products like [Amazon Web Services's Cloud 9 IDE] (https://aws.amazon.com/cloud9/) or its predecessor C9.io this will probably feel very familiar.

-As one of the lucky few who were given access to the GitHub Codespaces beta program I had the opportunity to test it out and offer my thoughts below.
+As one of the lucky few who were given access to the GitHub Codespaces beta program I had the opportunity to test it out and offer my thoughts on behalf of the Aristotle team below.

 ## First impressions
 There were a few small changes that needed to be done to the [Aristotle Metadata home page](https://github.com/Aristotle-Metadata-Enterprises/aristotlemetadata.com/), (including making this blogpost) and it was dead easy opening a Codespace to start working.
 This website is a basic [Jekyll](https://jekyllrb.com/) static site, so it offers a basic test of whats available in Codespaces already.
 Loading a codespace took about a minute, which is comparable to AWS Cloud9 .
 As someone who used Cloud9 when it was C9.io, Codespaces reminded me a lot of that - its a simple way to open an editor and a virtual machine for a GitHub project.
 Opening a code space for a project is literally as easy as GitHub says - click "Open in Codespace" on a repository and it does the rest - no need to configuring or decommission a server, its all handled for you.